Using GPUs

 Requesting GPU resources

 On Discovery, most GPU nodes are available on the gpu partition.
-Some GPU nodes are also available on the main and debug paritions.
+Some GPU nodes are also available on the main and debug partitions.
 Enter the nodeinfo command for more information.

-To request a GPU on the gpu partition, first add the following line to your Slurm job script:
+To request a GPU on the gpu partition, for batch jobs first add the following line to your Slurm job script:

 #SBATCH --partition=gpu